-The past year has seen British Transport Police (BTP) operate in an environment unlike any it has known before, and it has risen admirably to the challenge.
-BTP, along with its rail industry partners, rightly prioritised keeping passengers and rail staff safe as the Covid-19 pandemic continued to evolve.
-These unexpected circumstances led us to extend our existing strategy, which covered the period 2018-2021 by a further year, in accordance with Section 55 of The Railways and Transport Safety Act 2003.
+The past year has seen the British Transport Police (BTP) operate in an environment unlike any it has known before, and it has risen admirably to the challenge.
+BTP, along with its rail industry partners, rightly prioritised being visible on the network and keeping passengers and rail staff safe as the Covid-19 pandemic continued to evolve.
+These unexpected circumstances led us to extend our existing strategy, which covered the period 2018-2021, by a further year, in accordance with Section 55 of The Railways and Transport Safety Act 2003.

-I am therefore pleased to issue this refreshed Strategy for policing Britain's railways which updates and extends our existing plans to 2022 and informs our Policing Plan for 2021-22 which we will publish very shortly.
-This document restates our vision, mission and objectives, outlines the significant progress achieved over the current strategy and incorporates our updated ambitions and the activities planned in the next 12 months
+I am therefore pleased to issue this refreshed Strategy for policing Britain's railways which updates and extends our existing plans to 2022 and informs our Policing Plan for 2021-22 which we will publish shortly.
+This document restates our vision, mission and objectives, outlines the significant progress achieved in terms of the current strategy and incorporates our updated ambitions and the activities planned for the next 12 months

-Our 2018-2021 Strategy provided the strategic framework for our policing plan and BTP2021 change programme and was the product of a comprehensive strategic review in 2017 and extensive engagement with our rail industry partners and stakeholders.
-At the beginning of each strategic planning cycle, we would ordinarily conduct an extensive review however, this year for several reasons this has not been possible.
-One critical input to our plans are the recommendations of the yet unpublished Williams Review of Britain's railway which was due in 2020 but now expected in 2021.
-While the long-term impact of the Covid-19 pandemic is yet to emerge, it will naturally be a key factor in our planning assumptions for the next three-year plan.
+Our 2018-2021 Strategy provided the framework for our policing plan and the BTP2021 change programme and was the product of a comprehensive strategic review in 2017 and extensive engagement with our rail industry partners and other stakeholders.
+At the beginning of each strategic planning cycle, we would ordinarily conduct an extensive review; however, this year for several reasons this has not been possible.
+One critical input to our plans is the recommendations of the vet unpublished Williams Rail Review which was due in 2020 but now expected later this year.
+Whilst the long-term impact of the Covid-19 pandemic is yet fully to emerge, it will naturally be a key factor in our planning assumptions for the next three-year plan.